Nov 23, 2024

 Related Studies in Human Services

-Students choosing this concentration blend their learning in Human Services with another related field.
+Select 18 credit hours, with a minimum of 9 credit hours of 3000-4000 level coursework that blend learning in Human Services with another related field.
 Students should take electives courses in this concentration that composes a pathway to support learning in the major.
 The pathway may be a certificate, minor, or an approved collection of courses planned in consultation with the program director designee.
-At least 9 credit hours must be at the 3000 or 4000 level.

-Pre-approved pathways include: Diversity & Community Engagement Certificate , Nonprofit Management and Social Innovation Minor , Child Advocacy Studies, Minor , Public Health Minor , Coaching Minor , Nutritional Science Minor , Data Science and Analytics Minor , President’s Emerging Global Scholars Minor , Sociology Minor , Medical Sociology Minor , Criminal Justice Minor , Gerontology Minor , Psychology Minor , Crisis Preparedness Minor , Public Relations Minor , Accounting Minor , Entrepreneurship Certificate , and Marketing Minor .
+Diversity & Community Engagement Certificate Entrepreneurship Certificate Nonprofit Management and Social Innovation Minor , Child Advocacy Studies, Minor , Public Health Minor , Coaching Minor , Nutritional Science Minor , Data Science and Analytics Minor , President’s Emerging Global Scholars Minor , Sociology Minor , Medical Sociology Minor , Criminal Justice Minor , Gerontology Minor , Psychology Minor , Crisis Preparedness Minor , Public Relations Minor , Accounting Minor , and Marketing Minor .

 Free Electives (12 Credit Hours)